balasuar/slate/source/includes/_rest2calculations.md

 ##### processingInfo
 **transactionState** string
 State of the transaction in the Avalara systems.
-Available values are: ????????

 **modifiedDate** string, date in ISO 8601.
 The timestamp of the most recent update to the document.